 - Willingness to travel via public transportation

-TO APPLY: Submit Cover Letter & Resume to the attention of the Director of Court Programs
+TO APPLY: Please submit Cover Letter & Resume

 Note: Only those candidates being considered will be contacted.
 No phone calls please.